Written by Shoshana Wodinsky.

 The only surefire way to avoid transmission is abstinence — steering clear of each other’s junk entirely.
 But let’s be real, nobody’s going to do that.
 If you still want to get it on, condoms can cut the risk of transmitting the virus by about 30%.
 There’s also loads of antiviral medications (many available over the counter!) to suppress the physical symptoms of a herpes outbreak.
 These keep blisters from popping up and stop skin from shedding, which can reduce the risk of spreading the virus by up to 80%.

 So in short — herpes is barely noticeable, easy to manage, and stigmatized for no fucking reason.
-Can we please make 2018 the year when we throw that stigma in the trash?
+Can we please make this the year when we throw that stigma in the trash?
 I think we can.